soonick/soonick.github.io/_drafts/2020-04-22-authorization-and-identity-management-with-aws-ami.md

 - `Sid` - An optional name for the statement
 - `Effect` - Either **Allow** or **Deny**
 - `Action` - Specifies the actions that this statement refers to.
 For a list of all the possible values look at the [actions' documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html)
 - `Resource` - Resources this statement refers to (Using the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) format).
-Some actions apply only to some resources.
+Some actions can apply only to some resources.

 ## IAM with AWS CLI